What's the Sitch with Situational Irony?

 Because situational irony involves a fairly dramatic reveal, it can introduce an important plot point in the story.
 This plot point can further both character arcs and your story itself.

-For your characters, their reaction to the event can reveal a lot about them.
-It can show their true nature, highlight strengths, reveal weaknesses, or put a spotlight on their values.
+For your characters, their reaction to the event can reveal a lot about them, like their true nature, highlight strengths, expose weaknesses, or spotlight their values.

 Your plot, on the other hand, can be driven forward by these moments or completely pivot.
 It might involve a reveal that sets the rest of the story on a completely different path than your readers or characters expected.